MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ```

 ### -PublicFolderShowClientControl
-The PublicFolderShowClientControl parameter enables or disables control access feature to public folders in Microsoft Outlook.
+The PublicFolderShowClientControl parameter enables or disables the control access feature to public folders in Microsoft Outlook.
 Valid values are:

 - $true: Users can or cannot access public folders in Outlook based on the PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet (the default value is $false).
 - $false: User can access public folders and you will not control access public folders in Outlook based on PublicFolderClientAccess parameter on the Set-CASMailbox cmdlet.
 This is the default value.